 Neoclassical vs. Endogenous Growth Analysis: An Overview

-The traditional neoclassical theory of economic growth is rich analytically but fails to provide any explanation of steady-state growth in per capita values of output or consumption and cannot plausibly explain actual cross-country growth differences as transitional episodes.
-Consequently, several types of endogenous growth models, which attempt to account for ongoing per capita growth, have been developed.
-The likelihood of strictly justifying steady-state growth with any of these is very small, but their insights and predictions appear to be valuable nevertheless.
+This paper begins with an exposition of neoclassical growth theory, including several analytical results such as the distinction between golden-rule and optimal steady states.
+Next it emphasizes that the neoclassical approach fails to provide any explanation of steady-state growth in per capita values of output and consumption, and also cannot plausibly explain actual growth differences by reference to transitional episodes.
+Three types of endogenous growth models, which attempt to provide explanations of ongoing per-capita growth, are presented and discussed.
+The likelihood of strictly justifying steady-state growth with these models is very small, since it would require highly special parameter values, but the models' predictions may be reasonably accurate nevertheless.

 Suggested Citation: Suggested Citation